tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 * For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
 * For users who want to see how the API specifically returns either their data or specific parameters, they can use the Console view.

-To call the resource successfully, you'll need to customize the `lat` and `lon` values (e.g., `37.3565982` and `-121.9689848`) and also add an `appid` parameter whose value is your API key (such as `fd4698c940c6d1da602a70ac34f0b147`).
+To call the resource successfully, you'll need to customize the `lat` and `lon` values (e.g., `37.3565982` and `-121.9689848`) and also add an `appid` parameter whose value is your API key.
 You can then call the resource successfully.

 {% include course_image.html size="medium" filename="callresourceapiary" ext_print="png" ext_web="png" alt="Customizing the lat, long, and appid parameters in order to make a successful call" caption="Customizing the <code>lat</code>, <code>long</code>, and <code>appid</code> parameters in order to make a successful call" %}